delucis/pellicola/docs/writing-a-sketch.md

 ### Variables passed to your render function

-The render function that you provide will be called by `pellicule` for each frame of an animation that it needs to generate and it will be passed a series of variables for you to use.
+The render function that you provide will be called by `pellicola` for each frame of an animation that it needs to generate and it will be passed a series of variables for you to use.

 In the example above, we are using the `context`, `width`, and `height` variables to draw to a 2D canvas context and size things proportionally to the canvas’s dimensions.
 In addition to these variables, there are several we can use to locate ourselves within time in an animation sequence.